rust-lang/rust-project-goals/src/2025h1/rfl.md

 ### The status quo

-The [Rust For Linux (RFL)][RFL] project has been accepted into the Linux kernel in experimental status.
+The [Rust for Linux (RFL)][RFL] project has been accepted into the Linux kernel in experimental status.
 The project's goal, as described in the [Kernel RFC introducing it][RFL-RFC], is to add support for authoring kernel components (modules, subsystems) using Rust.
-Rust would join C as the only two languages permitted in the linux kernel.
+Rust would join C as the only two languages permitted in the Linux kernel.
 This is a very exciting milestone for Rust, but it's also a big challenge.

 [RFL-RFC]: https://lore.kernel.org/lkml/20210414184604.23473-1-ojeda@kernel.org/